 Why buy the book?

-The book gives some very valuable (and thoroughly referenced) insight into why the diet works, as well as providing hundreds of low carb recipes.
-I used to be a hater of low-carb diets, but this book genuinely turned my opinion around after seeing the results.
+The book gives some valuable (and thoroughly referenced) insight into why the diet works, as well as providing hundreds of low carb recipes.
+I used to be a hater of low-carb diets, but the recipes and refeed frequency in the book made it a lot more tolerable.

 Will you lose strength on a low carb diet?